-Researchers have developed new technology to help the global palm oil processing industry reduce CO2 emissions and create renewable energy from its waste.
+Researchers have developed new zero waste palm oil process technology to help the global palm oil processing industry reduce CO2 emissions and create renewable energy from its waste.
 Malaysia is the second-largest crude palm oil producer in the world and fulfils nearly half of all demand for the oil, which is now used in a huge variety of foodstuffs and household products.
 Some 400 mills each produce huge amounts of waste, including kernels and husks from pressed fruits, discarded branches and waste water known as Palm Oil Mill Effluent (POME).
 All of which is environmentally-polluting.

 Science & Technology Today foundation is a European leader in worldwide innovation research.
 We do consulting and market research for companies and governmental organisations about promising products and services, opportunities, threats and developments in technology.